Laham Bajine: Syrian Meat Pizzas

 Parsley (for garnish)

 1. Dissolve the yeast in the water and let sit until bubbles form.
 Combine the flour and salt, and mix in the dissolved yeast.
-Gradually add the 1 cup of warm water and knead until a soft dough is formed.
+Gradually add the 1 cup of warm water, the oil, and knead until a soft dough is formed.
 Cover and let rise until it doubles in form, about 1 hour.

 2. In a saute pan, heat one tablespoon of oil and add 1 diced onion, letting it caramelize.
 Set aside to cool.